nerkn/lit.js.webcomponents/README.md

 ## No never
 css is used to use make styleing consistent through website
-*  you cant apply every style to down to element ( you dont have time )
+*  you need apply every style to down to every element you have created ( you dont have time )
 *  you cant understand if code applies, you just feel/see
 *  they cant provide working example ( cause it would be dissestar )
 *  for one whole day I cant pass through nav/hero
+* whole project is like student project, that enough uncompleted to get grade but  uncompleted to be useful.